 Please read through all information on this page before completing the Application so that you are aware of all requirements of the admission process.

 Admission to the MA in Policy Economics program at the Williams College Center for Development Economics (CDE) is very competitive.
 Each year there are many more applicants than available places.
 Selection is based not only on specific high qualifications (see below), but also on who would benefit most from the program.
 In addition, interview results and at least one reference are important factors.

-Candidates are responsible for securing their own financial support for studies at the CDE.
+Candidates are expected to secure their own financial support for studies at the CDE.
 Candidates should first explore the possibility of training funds from their employer or government.
 The CDE will work with individual governments and sponsoring agencies to assist in this process whenever possible.
-In addition, limited scholarship funds are available directly from Williams College.
+Scholarship funds are also available directly from Williams College.
 All admitted applicants are considered for these scholarships.

 Application Documents and Forms